Mahamad-Walid/Segmenting-and-Clustering-Neighborhoods-in-Toronto/README.md

 # Segmenting-and-Clustering-Neighborhoods-in-Toronto
-this is a Segmenting and Clustering Neighborhoods in Toronto
+This is a Segmenting and Clustering Neighborhoods in Toronto ptoject